jwcook23/mssql_dataframe/README.md

 [![Open in Visual Studio Code](https://open.vscode.dev/badges/open-in-vscode.svg)](https://open.vscode.dev/jwcook23/mssql_dataframe)

-A general data engineering package for Python pandas dataframes and Microsoft SQL Server / Azure SQL Database.
+A data engineering package for Python pandas dataframes and Microsoft SQL Server / Azure SQL Database.

 Provides efficient mechanisms for updating and merging from Python dataframes into SQL tables.
 This is accomplished by quickly inserting into a source SQL temporary table, and then updating/merging into a target SQL table from that temporary table.